SylvainMontagny/STM32F446_FromScratch/README.md

 This project is a simple demonstration to show how to write an application using only registers with CMSIS drivers.

 # What is the MCU?
 This project has been written for the STM32F446RE MCU.
-The main function works on a STM32F446 nucleo board with :
+The main function works on a STM32F446 nucleo board with the following peripherals.

 	* PA5 : LED
 	* PC13 : Push Button
 	* PA2 - PA3 : USART2

-# How to use it?
+# How to use it with STM32CubeIDE?
 1. On STM32CubeIDE, create a new empty project: File > New > STM32 project > MCU Selector > STM32F446RET6 > Empty project.
 2. Delete all files from Inc/ and Src/ folder.
 3. Clone this repository on your Hard Disk.